Click to jump to a section below:

 For step by step screenshots of the process, click here: I-20 Request Tutorial

 You cannot use the ISSS Portal to request an I-20 until 24 hours after you have fully activated your myUMBC account.
 Instructions on activating your account are below:

 – Click “Create My Account” — you will need your date of birth and UMBC Campus ID (format: AB12345)

 Note on Health Insurance

 F-1 students at UMBC are required to be enrolled in a US Health Insurance plan.
 All F-1 UMBC students are automatically enrolled in UMBC’s Health Insurance plan upon registration each semester.
 Please plan for these expenses as noted in the information above.
-For more information on UMBC’s Health Insurance plan, and the requirements to try to waive this plan and use another US plan, please review the information here.
+For more information on UMBC’s Health Insurance plan, , please review the information here.